g-kartik/pratilipi-demo/README.md

 - Copy the env folder to the repo's root directory.
 - The env folder contains ```.env``` files for both development and production environment following the **12-factor app** principle.
 - The docker-compose files for production and development evironment are ```docker-compose.yml``` and ```docker-compose_dev.yml``` respectively.
 - Run the commnad ```docker-compose up -d``` to build and run all the containers in production environment.
+Dockerfile at the root directory of the repo will be used to build the base image and the Dockerfile present in the each of the services directory will use this image.
 - In your localhost, the content, user and the user_interaction services are available at port 3000, 8000, and 5000 respectively
 - The swagger and redoc pages for each of the services are available at ```/swagger``` and ```/redoc``` respectively.
 You can use them to test the api or use the following Postman workspace for the same.